California Now Offers Recreational Proposition 64- April 20, 2017

 For now, recreationally, you cannot buy it, you cannot sell it, but you can give up to one ounce away as a gift.
 Seeds are not for sale yet, but if someone offers you some for free, you can plant them.

 Possession of concentrates up to 8 grams for recreational use, but there is a current conflict with the wording of the law.
 Part of the law refers to your recreational concentrate limit at 4grams; this conflict will be handled in court, soon.
 These rules for recreational use will be the system until the laws and regulations are in full effect in 2018.
 It will not be until Jan 1, 2018; that stores are allowed to open for access to recreational use and purchasing through Prop 64.
 Medical safe access collectives and dispensaries will remain open for medical patients and will not be affected by the 2018 date.
 Unfortunately, dispensaries will not be selling anything recreational to anyone.
 You cannot have access to your local clinic without a medical recommendation from your doctor.

 The medical compassionate use rules have not changed for now.
 Through the next couple of years, the medical use system will be subject to licensing and further regulations.
 For now, Prop 215 is business as usual.

 Medical patients should remain using the patient helping patient access model that has been in place for 20 years.
 Your doctors are still going to know what is best for your conditions.
 Doctors using online medical systems will still be there to provide you with quality care and protection from persecution for your medical use.

-As the dust settles and all adult Californians have equal access to the flowers, edibles, tinctures and oils of their choice; there will be a collective sigh of relief.
-As a medical patient, you should celebrate your system that has been taking care of you for decades.
+As the dust settles and all adult Californians have equal access to the flowers, edibles, tinctures, and oils of their choice; there will be a collective sigh of relief.
+As a medical patient, you should celebrate the system that has been taking care of you for decades.
 Soon enough the sick and the well will lift a joint in toast and toke for freedom for all.